privacera/paig/paig-client/src/README.md

-# Privacera AI Goverance Shield Library
+# PAIG Client Library

-The `privacera_shield` library allows you to seamlessly integrate Privacera AI Governance into your Langchain projects.
+The `paig_client` library allows you to seamlessly integrate AI Governance into your Langchain projects.

-Register an account with Privacera AI Governance at https://privacera.ai.